2021 Airbnb Statistics: Usage, Demographics, and Revenue Growth

 Take a deep dive into these Airbnb statistics and information to find out more about the company’s growth and impact.

-- According to Airbnb data there are 2.9 million hosts on Airbnb worldwide in 2020.
+- According to our data analysis there are 2.9 million hosts on Airbnb worldwide in 2021.

 - Co-founder Joe Gebbia’s apartment in San Francisco was the first Airbnb listing.
 (1)